 Apex Legends was the second most live streamed game on Twitch with nine million hours, coming in behind Fortnite which had 23.9M hours.
 League of Legends was the third most live streamed game with 5.8M hours.

-Quarterly active streamers using Streamlabs OBS across all platforms has increased by 26%, surpassing three million quarterly active streamers for the first time ever.
+Quarterly active streamers using Streamlabs Desktop across all platforms has increased by 26%, surpassing three million quarterly active streamers for the first time ever.

 Streamlabs’ mobile iOS and Android live streaming apps are the most-used by professional streamers in the industry and grew even faster than our web or desktop tools.